For those who are looking to start an income-generating website, one of the first dilemmas you’re faced with is how to pick niche website ideas.

 Your site’s niche isn’t broad enough to pivot your focus and talk about much else.

-Either way, you can still write to your post about “The Best Dog Food For Poodles,” but you’ll also be able to expand into things like tips for keeping your dog healthy, basic nutrition, other recommended products for various dogs, exercise routines for dogs, and on and on.
+Either way, you can still write your post about “The Best Dog Food For Poodles,” but you’ll also be able to expand into things like tips for keeping your dog healthy, basic nutrition, other recommended products for various dogs, exercise routines for dogs, and on and on.

 Start Broad, Finish Narrow